 About System Device specifications

-4. Use the File Explorer
+4. Using File Explorer

 To use File Explorer to locate your PC and Windows information, follow this procedure: